Traveling As A Nurse Practitioner

 Here’s a quick guide to becoming a traveling nurse practitioner.

 It’s a myth you need to be experienced to become a traveling nurse practitioner.
 That said, it can be easier to find an assignment with at least 3 years of experience.
 There is so much demand for nurse practitioners employers are much more willing to take new graduates than they are for other positions.

 Working as a travel NP as a new graduate is definitely do-able, but be sure to ask about the orientation process.
 Most employers will accept a new graduate as long as they make a relatively long commitment (at least 6 months).

 To work in various states, you have to obtain both the RN and ARNP licensure for that state.
 Some states may also have a third license you will need to apply for in order to prescribe medications.
 It is also necessary to register your DEA certificate with the state you plan on working in for the ability to prescribe controlled substances.

 Depending on the state, the licensing process can take 2 weeks to 6 months long.
 Many states offer temporary licenses, which allow you to start working while your permanent license is being processed.

 The types of assignments vary as a travel nurse practitioner.
-You can work inpatient as a hospitalist, in the Emergency Room, in the ICU, etc. You can also work outpatient in community health centers, occupational health, urgent care, emergency rooms, school health, doctor’s offices, pediatric clinics, Indian health services, Air force bases, home health etc. Working in federal health care sites such as military bases or Indian health services allow you to use any state license.
+You can work inpatient as a hospitalist, in the Emergency Room, or in the ICU.
+You can also work outpatient in community health centers, occupational health, urgent care, emergency rooms, school health, doctor’s offices, pediatric clinics, Indian health services, Air force bases, or home health.
+Working in federal health care sites such as military bases or Indian health services allows you to use any state license.

 Upon accepting an assignment, you will need to sign a contract dictating the terms of the assignment.
 Then credentialing is started.
 This involves a lot of paperwork and providing copies of all licenses and certifications.
 The process for this can take as long as 1 day up to 3 months but will vary depending on the employer.